Becoming A Provost Academy

 • Participants will prepare a Professional Experience Plan (PEP) working with campus mentor.

-• Applications that are complete, including an endorsement from a president/chancellor or provost, and submitted by February 5, 2024 will be considered.
+• Applications that are complete, including an endorsement from a president/chancellor or provost who will serve as the participant’s mentor, and submitted by February 9, 2025 will be considered.

 • AASCU and AALI staff review applications and select a cohort that reflects the diversity of AASCU institutions.